“Add” resources to your Integration Flow via SAP Cloud Integration’s Web Application

-In my previous blog, I shared about the new “Resources” view added in SAP Cloud Platform Integration’s Web Application, where I talked about the actions like download and delete of resources of the integration flow.
+In my previous blog, I shared about the new “Resources” view added in SAP Cloud Integration’s Web Application, where I talked about the actions like download and delete of resources of the integration flow.

 As the next increment to the “Resources” view, we have now added the possibility to add resources to the integration flow.
 This would allow the integration developers to include resources directly from the file system or copy resources from other integration flows across packages within the same tenant.